 Acquisitions, which are generally referred to in GAAP as business combinations, are an important part of the Company's growth strategy.
-The Company invested \$20.3 million and \$167.8 million (including the value of ANGI Homeservices Class A common stock issued in connection with the acquisition of Handy) in acquisitions for the years ended December 31, 2019 and 2018, respectively.
+The Company invested \$2.7 million and \$20.3 million in acquisitions for the years ended December 31, 2020 and 2019, respectively.
 The purchase price of each acquisition is attributed to the assets acquired and liabilities assumed based on their fair values at the date of acquisition, including identifiable intangible assets that either arise from a contractual or legal right or are separable from goodwill.

 Management makes two critical determinations at the time of an acquisition, the reporting unit that will benefit from the acquisition and to which goodwill will be assigned and the allocation of the purchase price of the business to the assets acquired and the liabilities assumed based upon their fair values.
 The reporting unit determination is important beyond the initial allocation of purchase price because future impairment assessments of goodwill, as described below, are performed at the reporting unit level.
-At October 1, 2019, the Company has two reporting units: North America and Europe.
-Historically, when the Company's acquisitions have been complementary to these reporting units the goodwill has been assigned to either the North America or Europe reporting unit: for example, the goodwill related to the 2019 acquisition of Fixd Repair and the 2018 acquisition of Handy was assigned to North America.
+At October 1, 2020, the Company has two reporting units: North America and Europe.
+Historically, when the Company's acquisitions have been complementary to these reporting units the goodwill has been assigned to either the North America or Europe reporting unit.